-In this context, the 'Sanlorenzo Lounge' specially set up at Art Basel Miami Beach showcased the site-specific work commissioned by the Company "Cobalto" by the American artist McArthur Binion, where the choice of Italian ink represents the connection between the artist's hand, the "Suspensions" installation by the Swiss artist Emil Michael Klein was part of the Sanlorenzo Lounge at Art Basel in Basel.
+In this context, the 'Sanlorenzo Lounge' specially set up at Art Basel Miami Beach showcased the site-specific work commissioned by the Company "Cobalto" by the American artist McArthur Binion, where the choice of Italian ink represents the connection between the artist's practice and Sanlorenzo's marine world.
+On the other hand, the "Suspensions" installation by the Swiss artist Emil Michael Klein was part of the Sanlorenzo Lounge at Art Basel in Basel.